TV with Streaming Apps

 Many of my streaming services are available for free or at a discount from promotional partners.

-Except for Ted Lasso, I wouldn’t pay for Apple TV+ based on their current offerings.
-However, Apple granted me a free year of service from an iPad purchase in 2020.
+Except for Ted Lasso, Severance, Silo, and a few exclusive movies, I wouldn’t pay for Apple TV+ based on their current offerings.
+However, Apple granted me a free year of service from an iPad purchase in 2020 (now they offer only 3 months after your first purchase).
 Immediately after that expired, I redeemed four additional months of free service as a Target Circle member.
-Once that special ends, I’ll redeem a year of free service from T-mobile (my mobile phone provider).
+Once that special ended, I redeemed a year of free service from T-mobile.
+As of this writing, Best Buy is offering 3 free months for new and returning customers.
+Unfortunately, all my Apple+ shows are between seasons right now.

-Also via T-Mobile, I qualify for $8.99 per month towards my Netflix subscription.
-The company just announced a new promotion for a one-year free subscription to Paramount+.
+Via T-Mobile, I qualify for $6.99 per month towards my Netflix subscription.
+The company also has a promotion for a one-year free subscription to Paramount+.
 Alas, it’s for the ad-supported Essential plan.

 You should check your mobile phone provider to see if they have partnered with any streaming services for special promotions.

-I just learned that one of my credit cards (from American Express) is offering a $7 monthly statement credit on the Disney Bundle (if you use the card to pay for your subscription).
+A final example.
+One of my credit cards (from American Express) offers a $7 monthly statement credit on the Disney Bundle (if you use the card to pay for your subscription).
 I don’t care about ESPN+ and usually subscribe to Hulu and Disney+ on a rotational basis, so the deal doesn’t make sense for me.
 But for anyone who already subscribes to all three services, the offer is a great way to get a further discount on your already-discounted bundle price.
 The takeaway: also check your credit cards for partnership discounts.

 Promotions via “Indirect” Third-Party Subscriptions

-Some streaming services — e.g. Netflix, Amazon Prime Video, HBO Max, Apple TV+, and Disney+ — allow only direct subscriptions via their apps.
+Some streaming services — e.g. Netflix, Amazon Prime Video, Apple TV+, Hulu, and Disney+ — allow only direct subscriptions via their apps.
 In other words, you pay them directly and you have to use one of their TV or mobile apps (or their website) to watch content.

-Other streaming services — e.g. Paramount+, Showtime, and Starz — also allow subscriptions indirectly via bigger third-party streaming platforms.
+Other streaming services — e.g. Paramount+, AMC+, Max, and Starz — also allow subscriptions indirectly via bigger third-party streaming platforms.

 Let me give you some examples.